SagaHealthcareIT/mirthsync/README.md

   script, etc
 - Add granular extraction of scripts into their own files and merge back into XML for pushing
-- Don't trust self-signed certs by default
-- Remove defaults for username and server

 ## License